Absorption of scalars by extremal black holes in string theory: Near--horizon geometry of -corrected extremal black holes and the absorption cross section of minimally coupled scalar fields

-As shown for instance in \cite{Sen:2005wa, Sen:2007qy}, a spherically symmetric $d-$dimensional extremal black hole, close to its horizon, has a $SO(2,1) \otimes SO(d-1)$ symmetry, which implies that such near--horizon metric is of the form $AdS_2 \otimes S^{d-2}$ and can be written as (\ref{sen}).
-Since this is a spherically symmetric solution, from \cite{dgm96} this area is also equal to the absorption cross section.

-As also argued in \cite{Sen:2005wa, Sen:2007qy}, the $SO(2,1) \otimes SO(d-1)$ symmetry is preserved in the presence of $\a$ corrections: it is valid in any generally covariant theory of gravity coupled to matter fields.
+As also argued in \cite{Sen:2005wa, Sen:2007qy, Kunduri:2007vf}, the $SO(2,1) \otimes SO(d-1)$ symmetry is preserved in the presence of $\a$ corrections: it is valid in any generally covariant theory of gravity coupled to matter fields.
 Therefore, spherically symmetric $\a$--corrected extremal black holes near the horizon also have the form (\ref{sen}), but with $\a$--dependent coefficients $v_1, v_2.$ This allows us to find the answer to the question we raised.

-Scattering cross sections can be computed by separately solving the scalar field equation, which is a second order differential equation (even in the presence of higher--derivative corrections, as shown in \cite{Moura:2011rr}) in different regions of the radial parameter: near the black hole horizon, at asymptotic infinity and in the intermediate region.
+Scattering cross sections can be computed by separately solving the scalar field equation, which for minimally coupled fields is a second order differential equation, in different regions of the radial parameter: near the black hole horizon, at asymptotic infinity and in the intermediate region.
 By matching the corresponding solutions, one is able to determine the cross section.
-This technique was initiated in four--dimensional Einstein gravity in \cite{u76}, and later extended to arbitrary $d$ dimensions in \cite{Harmark:2007jy}, and to include string $\a$ corrections in \cite{Moura:2006pz, Moura:2011rr}.
+This technique was initiated in four dimensional Einstein gravity in \cite{u76}, and later generalized to arbitrary $d$ dimensions in \cite{Harmark:2007jy}.
+In \cite{Moura:2006pz, Moura:2011rr} this technique was extended to include string $\a$ corrections.